How to Connect With Yourself — A Practical Guide to Self-Connection

 Building Self-Worth as Your Foundation

 Understanding that your value is inherent, not earned, is transformative.
 Your worth isn't determined by achievements, others' opinions, or external validation.
-You are worthy of love and respect simply because you exist.
+You are worthy of care and respect simply because you exist.

 Like a tree's roots, self-worth provides stable ground from which to grow.